 Where relevant, and possible for the role, we will consider flexible working arrangements and secondment opportunities.

 Diamond attract talented individuals from around the world and currently employ 39 different nationalities.
 Reflecting trends in our sector we employ more men than women (78% men and 22% women as at 5 April 2019).
 Therefore, in accordance with law and good practice, we particularly welcome applications from suitably qualified women.

 If you are disabled and would like to be considered under the Guaranteed Interview Scheme, please let us know via the online application process.

-Diamond are members of the Employers Network for Equality & Inclusion and we have achieved the Athena SWAN Bronze award and Disability Confident Level One.
+Diamond are members of Working Families (the UK’s work-life balance organisation), we have also achieved the Athena SWAN Bronze award and Disability Confident Level One.

 To apply for this job please visit vacancies.diamond.ac.uk.